shushanth/negotiation/README.md

 # negotiation
-App based on work contract negotiation and handles expectation based on salaries by employer and employee
+App based on work contract negotiation and handles expectations based on salaries by employer and employee

 ## Project setup
 ```